pacotudel/tinbgi/README.md

 1. [Imagemagick](http://www.imagemagick.org/script/binary-releases.php) I'm working with the portable edition and I locate on ..\bin\imagemagick

 2. [Wallpaperchanger](http://www.sg20.com/wallpaperchanger/) located on ..\bin\wallpaperchanger

+3. [cal for windows](https://code.google.com/archive/p/cal-win32/downloads) located on ..\bin\cal\cal.exe
+	It's the port for win32 of the cal utility for windows, it makes a calendar on the ms-dos screen

 Beautiful Colors Site
 ---------------------